Criminal Injury Claims (CICA)

-If you have suffered as a result of a violent attack, contact our team of specialist criminal injury solicitors.
-We understand how harrowing and distressing it can be having to have to relive the incident.
-Our specialist personal injury solicitors have vast experience in handling matters of a very sensitive nature and are committed to helping you through it every step of the way.
+We understand how harrowing and distressing it can be having to have to relive a violent crime incident.
+Our criminal injury solicitors, based in Manchester, specialise in claims for serious criminal injuries and have considerable experience of handling matters of a very sensitive nature.
+As such, we are committed to helping you through each stage of making a criminal injury claim with the utmost compassion.

 Recent case wins include: